codersaur/SmartThings/devices/Fibaro RGBW Controller (FGRGBWM-441)/README.md

 #### Four 0-10V analog sensor inputs:

 In this example, all four channels on the RGBW controller are used as analog sensor inputs.
-This means the output channels cannot be used and the tiles configuration can be simplified.
+As the output channels cannot be used the tiles configuration can be simplified.

 In the device handler code, edit the tiles section to comment out the RGBW channel tiles:

+    // RGBW Channels:
-    "switchRed","levelRedSlider", "levelRedTile",
+    //"switchRed","levelRedSlider", "levelRedTile",
-    "switchGreen","levelGreenSlider", "levelGreenTile",
+    //"switchGreen","levelGreenSlider", "levelGreenTile",
-    "switchBlue","levelBlueSlider", "levelBlueTile",
+    //"switchBlue","levelBlueSlider", "levelBlueTile",
-    "switchWhite", "levelWhiteSlider", "levelWhiteTile",
+    //"switchWhite", "levelWhiteSlider", "levelWhiteTile",

-Uncomment the lines for the Ch3 and Ch4 input tiles:
+Uncomment the lines for all input tiles:

+    // INPUT Channels (read-only, label replaced slider control):
     "switchCh1ReadOnly", "ch1Label", "levelCh1Tile",
     "switchCh2ReadOnly", "ch2Label", "levelCh2Tile",
     "switchCh3ReadOnly", "ch3Label", "levelCh3Tile",